troy896/magisk-files/docs/internal-guide.md

 - Feel annoying when you must repack boot image to inject custom `*.rc` script by using `overlay.d`?
 Magisk Delta has provide the way to inject custom `*.rc` script systemlessly!
 - The chose location of custom `*.rc` script is `$PRENITDIR/early-mount.d/initrc.d`.
 Magisk Delta will inject all scripts in this folder into `init.rc` every boot.
 - You can use `${MAGISKTMP}` to refer to Magisk tmpfs folder.
 Every occurrence of the pattern `${MAGISKTMP}` in your `*.rc` scripts will be replaced with the Magisk tmpfs folder when magiskinit injects it into `init.rc`.
-- Magisk's mirror will not be available while booting, in order to access to `early-mount.d` directory.
+- Magisk's mirror will not be available while booting, in order to access to the copy of `early-mount.d` directory.
 You can use this pattern `${MAGISKTMP}/.magisk/early-mount.d`.
 - For module developers, you can use this path:
 ```
 $(magisk --path)/.magisk/mirror/early-mount/initrc.d